ymolists/website/src/routes/docs/config-start-tasks.md

   !
 If you update the diagrams, make sure you replace the above, immutable URL !
 -->

-To get the most out of ephemeral development environments, it is important to let Gitpod know how to build your project.
+To get the most out of ephemeral developer environments, it is important to let Gitpod know how to build your project.
 We can achieve this by defining `tasks` in the [`.gitpod.yml`](/docs/references/gitpod-yml) configuration file.

-> **Note**: In your local development environment, you likely set up your project only once.
+> **Note**: In your local developer environment, you likely set up your project only once.
 If you work in a team, you probably have written instructions on how to get started.
 With Gitpod, you automate these manual steps so that a new environment can be set up repeatedly by Gitpod.

 Tasks are shell scripts that run on top of the docker image you configure (learn more about [custom docker images](/docs/config-docker)).